webronen/PiiDrone_X-314_Quad/pid-autotune-via-relay-feedback.md

 PID controllers are ubiquitous in drone flight control, but manual tuning is time-consuming and error-prone.
 The Åström–Hägglund relay method automates PID tuning by inducing controlled oscillations and analyzing system response.
 We extend this method with a staged, RMS-based architecture suitable for real-time, resource-constrained embedded systems.

 ## 2. System Overview
-- **Objective:** Automate PID gain selection for roll, pitch, and yaw axes with minimal user intervention.
+This paper details a robust Åström–Hägglund relay auto-tuning method for embedded quadcopters.
+The system enables hands-off PID gain estimation using staged relay excitation, unified RMS error, and fallback logic.
+We cover algorithm, rationale, and safety.
 - **Platform:** Ultra-light quadcopter (70g) with nRF microcontroller.
-- **Constraints:** Real-time operation, safety, and minimal computational overhead.

-## 3. Relay Excitation and Staged Tuning
-### 3.1 Relay Excitation
-A square wave setpoint (relay) is applied to each axis, alternating sign at fixed intervals.
-This excites the system and reveals its dynamic response.
+PID controllers are standard in drones, but manual tuning is slow and error-prone.
+The Åström–Hägglund relay method automates PID tuning by inducing oscillations and analyzing response.
+We extend it with staged, RMS-based logic for real-time embedded use.

+ **Goal:** Auto-select PID gains for roll, pitch, yaw with minimal user input.
+ **Platform:** 70g quadcopter, nRF MCU.
+ **Constraints:** Real-time, safe, low overhead.

 ### 3.2 Three-Stage Tuning Architecture
-Tuning proceeds in three sequential stages for each axis:
+A square wave setpoint is applied to each axis, alternating sign at intervals to excite the system and reveal dynamics.
 - **P gain:** Sweep from 3.0 to 15.0 (step 0.5).
 For each value, collect squared error samples over 2 seconds, compute RMS error, and track the value with the lowest RMS.
 Advance if RMS < 0.05 or max P is reached.
-- **D gain:** Sweep from 0 to 3.0 (step 0.2).
-Same RMS process, advance if RMS < 0.03 or max D is reached.
-- **I gain:** Sweep from 0 to 2.0 (step 0.1).
-Same RMS process, finish if RMS < 0.02 or max I is reached.

-### 3.3 Unified RMS Metric
+For each axis:
+- **P:** 3.0→15.0 (0.5 step), keep value with lowest RMS, advance if RMS<0.05 or max.
+- **D:** 0→3.0 (0.2 step), same, advance if RMS<0.03 or max.
+- **I:** 0→2.0 (0.1 step), same, finish if RMS<0.02 or max.
+All stages use the same RMS error metric:
-All tuning stages use the same Root Mean Square (RMS) error metric to evaluate performance.
-RMS is calculated as:
+All stages use the same RMS error:
 $\mathrm{RMS} = \sqrt{\frac{1}{N} \sum_{i=1}^N (e_i)^2}$

-where:
-- $e_i$ is the control error at sample $i$
+where $e_i$ is the error at sample $i$, $N$ is the sample count.
+This gives consistent, noise-robust evaluation.
-- $N$ is the total number of samples in the interval

-This unified approach ensures consistent, noise-robust evaluation for P, D, and I tuning.

-### 3.4 Best-Value Tracking
-At each stage, the gain value yielding the lowest RMS is retained.
-This ensures the most effective, noise-robust tuning for each PID term.

-## 4. Embedded Implementation
 - **State Management:** Static structs per axis track stage, best values, and timing.
-- **Timing:** Hardware timer snapshots ensure precise measurement intervals and relay switching.
+Each stage keeps the gain with lowest RMS for robust tuning.
 - **Safety:** All gains are bounded; fallback to zero gains if tuning fails or limits are exceeded.
+- **State:** Static structs per axis track stage, best, timing.
+- **Timing:** Hardware timer snapshots for intervals and relay.
+- **Safety:** Gains bounded; fallback to zero if tuning fails or limits hit.
-- **Axis Independence:** Each axis is tuned independently, supporting sequential or parallel operation.
+- **Axis:** Each axis tuned independently.
-- **No Dynamic Memory:** All state is statically allocated for real-time safety.
+- **No dynamic memory:** All state is static.

-## 5. Advantages of RMS-Based Unified Architecture
-- **Consistency:** RMS error is used for all PID terms, simplifying logic and improving comparability.
 - **Noise Rejection:** Squared error penalizes large deviations, making the system robust to outliers.
+- **Consistency:** RMS for all PID terms, simple and comparable.
+- **Noise rejection:** Squared error penalizes outliers.
-- **Embedded Suitability:** RMS is computationally efficient and easy to implement on microcontrollers.
+- **Embedded:** RMS is efficient and easy to implement.
-- **Automatic Stage Transition:** Tuning advances automatically when RMS goals are met, reducing user intervention.
+- **Auto stage:** Tuning advances when RMS goals met.

-## 6. Fallback and Robustness
 If tuning exceeds gain limits or fails to meet RMS goals, the system applies safe fallback gains (all zero).
 This ensures the drone never flies with unstable or untested gains.
+If tuning fails or exceeds limits, fallback gains (all zero) are used for safety.
 ## 7. Results and Discussion
-- **Tuning Time:** ~32 seconds per axis (24 relay flips across 3 stages).
+- **Tuning:** ~32s/axis (24 relay flips, 3 stages).
-- **Flight Performance:** Gains are conservative but flyable, providing a safe baseline for further manual refinement.
+- **Flight:** Gains are conservative, flyable, safe for further tuning.
-- **No Zero-Crossing Dependency:** Unlike classic relay methods, this approach does not require zero-crossing detection, improving reliability in noisy environments.

-## 8. Conclusion
+- **No zero-crossing:** More reliable in noise than classic relay.

+This system gives robust, hands-off PID gains for embedded drones.
+The staged, RMS-based design is ideal for real-time, safety-critical use and adapts to many robots.
 The presented Åström–Hägglund relay auto-tuning system delivers robust, hands-off PID gain estimation for embedded drones.
 Its staged, RMS-based architecture is well-suited to real-time, safety-critical applications and can be adapted to a wide range of robotic platforms.

 ## References